Code-Institute-Submissions/mtopircean-project2/README.md

 1. Errors fixed:
 * Design:
+  * Modals overlaping when opened:

+  * Modals not fitting smaller screens:

 * Functionality:
+  * Page print opening a second time when closing the page:
+  ISSUE:
+  FIX:

+  * When Pring page as PDF was triggered, it closes modals:
+  ISSUE:
+  FIX:

+  * Canculate Answer function not returning a result:
+  ISSUE:
+  FIX:

 2. Errors known and not fixed:
 * Design:
+  * Blury text in How to Use modal:
+  ISSUE:

 * Functionality:
+  *Random does not pull Option name:
+  ISSUE

 ## Credits
 #### Code Used: